Wheez3/Wheez3/README.md

 - 👀 I’m interested in ...why the world's on fire.
 - 🌱 I’m currently learning ...Python.
 - 💞️ I’m looking to collaborate on ...something in the future.
-- 📫 How to reach me ...right here dummy!\n-Here comes trouble.
+- 📫 How to reach me ...right here dummy!
+-Here comes trouble.